nikgodda/bf6-portal-mod-template/README.md

 - and more

 ### `TDMGameMode`
-Example game mode implementation stored under:
+An example game mode implementation found in:

 ```
 src/GameModes/TDM/TDMGameMode.ts
 ```

-You place your game logic inside the class:
+Add your own gameplay logic inside the class:

 ```ts
 onGameModeStarted() {